- Corrupted drivers, network issues, or a change in a Wi-Fi network can cause the Canon printer to have no Internet connection.

 In this article, we explore a few troubleshooting steps to help you resolve the Canon printer not connecting to the Wi-Fi issue.

-How do I connect my Canon printer to my wireless network?
+How to connect Canon printer to WiFi?

 To connect your Canon printer to your Wireless network, use the built-in Wi-Fi button on the printer and then install the Canon printer app on your smartphone to complete the setup.